BenjaminVerdier/Voxelizer/README.md

 # Voxelizer

 Current state: takes a mesh and voxelizes it.
+Can save/load voxelization to save resources.
 Final Objective: take a mesh, voxelize it and replace voxels with metamaterial cells.

 # TODO:
-- add CLI.
-- save voxelization to ease computations.
 - build graph of voxels for cell gradient variations.
 - integrate voxel to cell pipeline.